Specialty: Hungarian & Traditional Stories

-- Wednesday, May 13th, 2020, 1:00pm-2:30pm MDT, Workshop “Down the Rabbit Hole: the how and why of researching folktales” as part of Story Crossroads Spectacular-virtual experience, through your computer/Zoom, link given upon payment and registration, sliding scale $5-$25 with suggested $25
+- Monday-Thursday, May 10-13, 2021, as part of The Hybrid Story Crossroads Festival, take part in several opportunities virtually including on Monday, May 10, 2021 with her 5-hour Intensive Virtual Workshop, 9:30am-2:30pm Mountain Time, “Down the Rabbit Hole: the how and why of researching folktales” as part of Story Crossroads Festival-virtual experience, through your computer/Zoom, link given upon payment and registration

 Csenge Virág Zalka is a professional storyteller and author from Hungary.
 She got her MA in Storytelling at East Tennessee State University, and has her PhD in Culture Studies at Bowling Green State University, OH.
 She performs traditional stories (folktales, myths, legends and epics) internationally in English, Spanish and Hungarian; she has been featured at festivals in the USA, Spain, Switzerland, Italy, and Greece.
 In 2015 she received the J. J. Reneaux Mentorship Grant from NSN to work under the guidance of Cathryn Fairlee, developing her skills in telling epics and other long traditional stories.

 This is her story told from her point-of-view:

 2000.
 I’m fourteen years old, and I decide that I want to be a bard.
 I am badly in love with Irish tales and mythology, and start reading about the art of professional tale-tellers.

 2004.
 I graduate from high school.
 I am informed that professional bards don’t exist anymore, so I go to college to study Archaeology.

 2006.
 During the summer break I accidentally come across the website of the International Storytelling Center.
 My world turns upside down.
 I decide then and there that I am going to be a professional storyteller.
 I contact tellers via email all around the world.
 They start teaching me.